 Other Tokyo Halloween activities

 There are many other creepy things to do in and around Tokyo to get you in the Halloween mood.
-There are escape rooms to solve, plenty of haunted houses to tour, and even some creepy robots to meet.
-Fuji-Q Highland also has a few mysteries still left unsolved.
+There are haunted schools, as well as escape rooms to solve, and plenty of haunted houses to tour.
+Fuji-Q Highland also has a few mysteries still left open.

 Ask our local experts about Tokyo